kantondev/stringine/javascript/docs.md

 // FOObAr
 ```

-`uppercaseEnd(str, count)` -- Converts the specified amount of characters from the end of the provided string to uppercase.
+`uppercaseEnd(str, count?)` -- Converts the specified amount of characters from the end of the provided string to uppercase.

 `randomChars(length, charMap)` -- Generates a sequence of random characters, as instructed by the character map (which is an array).